seotanvirbd/amazon_scraping_with_browser_console/README.md

-# Browser Console Web Scraping Toolkit
+# Browser Console Web Scraping Toolkit (Amazon Scraping)

 A powerful, lightweight JavaScript toolkit for scraping websites directly from the browser console.
 Extract data from any webpage and export it instantly to JSON, CSV, and Excel formats.